muzmu/jonah/README.md

 ## Users/Personas Of The Project:

-Attestable Container Build will be used by System Administrators and container builders as they go about building and launching container builds.
+Attestable Container Build will be used by System Administrators and builders of container-based applications (microservices) who will eventually distribute those container images.

 It targets only System Administrators and builders of containers.

-It will not target end users of the built containers
+It will not target end users of the built containers; however, end users can use the attested logs to make sure the container was built according to their requirements.

 ## Scope and Features Of The Project: